Leading in the Right Direction

 Article III – Membership

-D. The Executive Committee may extend honorary membership to selected individuals.
+D. The Executive Board may extend honorary membership to an individual.

-A. Membership dues, if any, shall be determined by the Executive Committee.
+A. Membership dues shall be determined by the Executive Board.

-A. The Executive Committee shall consist of the current elected officers: President, Vice President, Secretary and Treasurer.
+A. The Executive Board shall consist of President, Vice President, Secretary, Treasurer, and appointed Standing Committee Chairs.

-B. A majority of the Executive Committee including at least three elected officers shall constitute a quorum at the Executive Committee Meetings.
+B. A majority of the Executive Board including at least two (2) elected officers shall constitute a quorum at the Executive Board Meetings.

-C. The President may have other non-voting members at the Executive Committee Meetings.
+D. The President may have other non-voting members at the Executive Board Meetings but without vote.

-E. The Executive Committee shall conduct the business of the PCRC subject to the Bylaws and Standing Rules.
-Nothing in the Standing Rules may supersede the bylaws.
+F. The Executive Board shall conduct the business of the PCRC subject to the Bylaws.

 Section 2 – Succession

-B. In the event any elected officer, other than the President, is unable to complete the term; the Executive Committee shall appoint a member to finish the term.
+B. In the event any elected officer, other than the President, is unable to complete the term the President shall appoint and the Executive Board shall confirm a member to finish the term.

-2. The President shall appoint all Committee Chairpersons with the exception of the Nominating Committee Chairperson.
+2. appoint all Committee Chairs with the exception of the Nominating Committee Chair.

-3. The President shall appoint a Sergeant at Arms.
+3. appoint a Sergeant at Arms and a Parliamentarian.

-4. The President shall be an ex-officio member (by nature of the position) on all committees with the exception of the Nominating Committee.
+4. be an ex-officio member on all committees with the exception of the Nominating Committee.

-8. The President will act as a liaison between the PCRC and national, state, county committees and local Republican clubs.
+8. act as a liaison between the PCRC and national, state, county committees and local Republican clubs.